 A: The 3M™ Daily Face Masks come in a resealable pouch providing the ideal place to store your clean and dry masks when not in use.
 If you no longer have the original package, storing your clean and dry mask in a new paper bag or a sealed plastic storage bag will keep it clean from contaminants.
 (Do NOT put a wet mask in a sealed plastic bag.)

-According to the US CDC, N95 respirators and surgical masks are critical supplies that should be reserved for healthcare workers and other first responders.
+According to the US CDC, N95 respirators and surgical masks are critical supplies that should be reserved for healthcare workers and other first responders until further notice.
 However, if you have N95 respirators that you acquired before the pandemic, here are some tips on how to wear them and answers to some commonly asked questions.
-Please always be sure to read and follow the User Instructions.
+Please always be sure to read and follow the User Instructions every time you wear a respirator.

-A: An N95 respirator or similar respirator is intended to seal tightly to the face, covering the mouth and nose, and can filter at least 95% of airborne particles, including those that may contain viruses and bacteria.
+A: An N95 respirator is a government approved respirator that is intended to seal tightly to the face, covering the mouth and nose, and can filter at least 95% of airborne particles, including those that may contain viruses and bacteria.
 The entire surface of the respirator is a filter, which makes it very efficient at capturing airborne particles.

-To get a NIOSH approved “N95” designation, a respirator must filter at least 95% of non-oily particles, including very small particles that can’t be seen (such as a virus) during careful testing.
+To get a NIOSH approved “N95” designation, a respirator must filter at least 95% of non-oily particles, including very small particles that can’t be seen (such as a virus) using standardized test methods.
 It’s important to remember that a properly fitted respirator is intended to reduce your exposure but not eliminate it completely.

 N95 respirators play a crucial role for healthcare workers, first responders and other essential workers on the front lines of the COVD-19 pandemic.